Strand, London: Modern era

 In the 19th century, much of the Strand was rebuilt, and the houses to the south no longer backed onto the Thames and no longer had direct boat access, separated from the river by the Victoria Embankment constructed in 1865–1870 and reclaiming 37 acre of land.
 King's College, London was founded in 1828.
 The historic King's Building, based next to the church of St Mary-le-Strand, was designed by Robert Smirke and constructed in 1829–1831 to complete the riverside frontage of Somerset House.
 King's College Hospital opened as a branch of the college in 1840, and became a constituent part of the University of London in 1908.
 The current campus building was constructed between 1966 and 1972 by E.D.
 Jefferiss Mathews.
 In 2015, the college acquired Strand House, Bush House and other buildings in the Aldwych Quarter.
 The Royal Courts of Justice, at the eastern end of the Strand, was designed in the mid-1860s by G.E.
 Street as a replacement for the older courts at Westminster Hall, though construction was so delayed that he died shortly before Queen Victoria opened the courts in 1882.
 The West Green extension to the courts opened in 1911, while the Queen's Building opened in 1968.

 The architect John Nash redeveloped the western end of the Strand in the 1830s, including the construction of Charing Cross Hospital, later (1990s) converted for use as Charing Cross police station.

 The street became well known for theatres, and at one point contained more than any other; including the Tivoli Music Hall at No. 65, the Adelphi, Gaiety, Savoy, Terry's and Vaudeville.
 In the 21st century, only the Adelphi, Vaudeville and Savoy remain.
 The Piccadilly branch line from Holborn to Aldwych was built partly to serve theatre traffic.

 The Coal Hole tavern was founded at No. 91 in the early 19th century, and frequented by coal-heavers working on the Thames.
 The impresario Renton Nicholson held song-and-supper evenings at the inn, featuring tableaux vivants.
 The actor Edmund Kean established the Wolf Club at the venue, which is now commemorated by the Wolf Room.

 Charing Cross railway station was built on the Strand in 1864, providing a boat train service to Europe, which stimulated the growth of hotels in the area to cater for travellers.
 These included the Charing Cross Hotel, attached to the station itself.
 Today, there are several luggage outlets and tourist agents on the Strand, as well as old postage stamp dealers.
 The philatelist Stanley Gibbons opened a shop at No. 435 in 1891.
-It moved to No. 391 in 1893, and is now currently based at No. 399.
+It moved to No. 391 in 1893, and is currently based at No. 399.